rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

     - note: inactive since *at least* 2018, likely further back, *but* OpenFL, it’s back-end, thanks to the HaxeFlixel community is still alive ‘n well, so, it’s very likely working just fine, if not better!
   - HaxeFlixel
     - 2D, Haxe, OpenFL, all off the Flash programmers probably ran here, **still active as of 2022!!!**— that’s incredible really..., seems to even have kept up Switch support (one console is *more than enough* imo), though Flixel has always been **the rather fat bloated constricting big brother of HaxePunk**, there’s no doubt that it’s the most beginner-friendly, with documentation written for beginners, a great debug console, etc. etc., and who knows, maybe when it was ported to Haxe, they got rid of some bloat
-  - Gideros(Mobile)
-    - i dunno much about this one..
-    - 2D, Lua, mobile-focused, comparable to Corona / Cocos2D / Defold, but with a tiny non-commercial-backed community, apparently the code is so stable that games made in 2012 still work, yet it is still being updated as of 2022!, also the android support and exe size are excellent
-    - based on Flash, focus on mobile (with some native api for mobile features)